 Thanksgiving is coming shortly to millions of houses in North America but also many around the world.
 While the family gathering itself lasts only for several hours, for many of us preparations start days or even weeks ahead.
-After all, someone needs to plan the meals, figure out the needed supplies and hunt down the precious turkey (along with dozens of other products).
+After all, someone needs to plan the meals, figure out the needed supplies and hunt down the precious turkey 🦃 (along with dozens of other products).

-In order to get you the most accurate numbers and proportions, we used the infographics prepared by Popsugar.com.
-We spiced them up a little bit by letting you consider also kid meals.
-For the purpose of calculations our tool assumes kids eat half of the adult meal and drink no wine (let's keep it this way ;-)).
-If your kids are soon-to-be-adults, you might as well include them as adults already to make sure you won't run out of food in the middle of dinner.
+To get you the most accurate numbers and proportions, we used the infographics prepared by Popsugar.com.
+We spiced them up a little bit by letting you also consider kid meals.
+For the purpose of calculations, our tool assumes kids eat half of the adult meal and drink no wine (let's keep it this way ;-)).
+If your kids are soon-to-be-adults, you might include them as adults already to make sure you won't run out of food in the middle of dinner.

 Last but not least, if you want to keep fit, you might want to check how fast you can burn those extra pounds.
 There are various estimations on how many calories Thanksgiving dinner might have.
-Some sources state over 4500, some circle around 2500 while some claim the numbers are well below 2000 for most.
+Some sources state over 4,500, some circle around 2,500 while some claim the numbers are well below 2,000 for most.
 We leave it up to you to decide.
 Once you have this number or you use the default one we provided, type in your weight and choose the activity type you prefer.
 The calculator will quickly tell you the time needed to burn your newly-acquired calories.
 Have a great dinner!